syncfusion-content/blazor-docs/blazor/diagram/layout/organizational-chart.md

 ### How to change orientation

-Diagram provides support to customize the `Orientation` of layout.
+Diagram provides support to customize the `Orientation` of the layout.
 You can set the desired orientation using `LayoutOrientation`.

 The following code illustrates how to arrange the nodes in a BottomToTop orientation.